Version 11.7 of Unicon

 completes.

-Windows Unicon supports all the features of Version 10 of Unicon and
+Windows Unicon supports all the features of prior versions of Unicon and

 Version 9.4 of Icon, including graphics facilities, with the following